prometheus/pushgateway/README.md

 ## Admin API

-The Admin API provides administrative access to the pushgateway, and must be explicitly enabled by setting `--web.enable-admin-api` flag.
+The Admin API provides administrative access to the Pushgateway, and must be explicitly enabled by setting `--web.enable-admin-api` flag.

 ### URL

-The default port the push gateway is listening to is 9091.
-The path looks like
+The default port the Pushgateway is listening to is 9091.
+The path looks like:

     /api/<API_VERSION>/admin/<HANDLER>